beata-kapinos/beata-kapinos/README.md

 ## About me:
-🔍 I switched to IT industry and step by step I develop my skills in Automation Testing.
-I am an ISTQB Certified Software Tester. <br />
+🔍 I switched to IT industry and step by step I develop my skills in Automation Testing. <br />
 🌱 I am well motivated and consistent.
 I like to collaborate and learn new stuff
 ## Reach me:
 https://www.linkedin.com/in/beata-kapinos/